cryptpad/cryptpad/docs/ARCHITECTURE.md

 By architecting your system such that all clients send to a server which then relays to other clients, you guarantee that a particular chain of patches is consistent between the participants of your session.

-Cryptpad is capable of using a variety of data stores.
+CryptPad is capable of using a variety of data stores.
 Which data store your instance employs can be [easily configured](https://github.com/xwiki-labs/cryptpad/blob/master/config.example.js).

 You simply need to write an adaptor which conforms to a simple API.